-The Company maintains a treasury stock buyback program pursuant to which the Board of Directors has authorized the repurchase of up to 363,000 shares of the Company's common stock.
-There were no repurchases in 2013 or 2012.
-As of December 31, 2013, 363,000 shares remained available for repurchase under the program.
+The Company repurchased a total of 216,412 shares at an aggregate cost of \$10,591,000 during the year ended December 31, 2015 and 39,502 at an aggregate cost of \$1,848,000 during the year ended December 31, 2014.
 A portion of the repurchased shares may be used for the Company's employee benefit plans, and the balance will be available for other general corporate purposes.
 The stock repurchase authorization does not have an expiration date and the pace of repurchase activity will depend on factors such as levels of cash generation from operations, cash requirements for investments, repayment of debt, current stock price, and other factors.
 The Company may repurchase shares from time to time on the open market or in private transactions, including structured transactions.
 The stock repurchase program may be modified or discontinued at any time.